sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

     - [Getting Domain Name & Host Information](#term-app-dn-info)
 * [Expand your knowledge using Comet User guide](#comet-user-guide)

-Note: if you have _any_ difficulties completing this task, please contact Institute staff at [EMAIL HERE].
+Note: if you have any difficulties completing this task, please contact Institute staff at <consult@sdsc.edu>.

 ## <a name="obtain-your-class-account"></a>Obtain your class account:

 We are asking all attendees to use the training accounts that we will be providing, even if you already have your own account.
 This will minimize problems related to custom configurations (e.g. environment variables, choice of shell, etc.) that may cause some of the hands-on examples to break and gives participants access to the Comet reservation created for the workshop.

 **Notes:**
 * You should have gotten email for the Institute staff welcoming you to the Institute, with instructions about how to obtain your account information.
-If you did not recieve these instructions, please contact us at [INSERT EMAIL CONTACT HERE].
+If you did not recieve these instructions, please contact us at <consult@sdsc.edu>.
 * You should have been given your account information ( `<username>`  and `<password>` by Institute staff.
-If you do not have a class account, please contact us at [INSERT EMAIL CONTACT HERE].
+If you do not have a class account, please contact us at <consult@sdsc.edu>.
-* If you forgot your password, please visit [PASSWORD RESET PAGE] to recover it.
+* If you forgot your password, please contact <consult@sdsc.edu>.

 [Back to Top](#top)
 <hr>

-# <a name="term-app"></a>How to Use the Terminal Application:
+## <a name="term-app"></a>How to Use the Terminal Application:

 The terminal applications are used to connect clients (you and your laptop) to remote computers (such as Comet).
 See https://en.wikipedia.org/wiki/Secure_Shell for more information.
 The best known example of using a terminal is for logging in/connecting to a remote computer systems by users.
 This is called a client-server connection.
 Terminals are interactive: you type in a command to run, and the outputs are displayed on the terminal.
 Executing any command is done by typing it and pressing Enter.